 Recipe found ‘At Home in the Wholefood Kitchen’ with a few tiny variations.
 You can use any winter pumpkin, but the dense-fleshed ones like kabocha and red kur work the best because of their low water content.

-Lately, I have been mixing the cinnamon walnut twirl straight into the batter so that it is incorporated throughout.
+Lately, I have been mixing the cinnamon walnut twirl straight into the batter to incorporate it throughout.

 Makes one 12-inch loaf pan